mpetronc/German--Latin-translator-html-state-21.04.2021-/README.md

 # Translatio Teutonica

-A German-to-Latin translator with a Roman-inspired web interface and a matching Python CLI prototype.

-This project is designed for short phrases, vocabulary demos, and playful presentation.
-It is rule-based, fast to understand, and easy to publish on GitHub as a small portfolio app.
+A German-to-Latin translator: This project is designed for short phrases, vocabulary demos, and playful presentation.

 ## What is included